nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/mds.rst

 The Memfault service characteristics data might contain sensitive data.
 It is recommended to use the Bluetooth privacy and encrypted link to access the diagnostic data.
-Enable the :kconfig:option:`CONFIG_BT_SMP` option to require encryption for access in the default configuration.
+Enable the :kconfig:option:`CONFIG_BT_SMP` Kconfig option to require encryption for access in the default configuration.
-It is also highly recommended to implement the :c:func:`access_enable` callback.
+It is also highly recommended to implement the :c:member:`access_enable` callback.
 See :ref:`peripheral_mds` for an implementation example.

 Bluetooth privacy